Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

 You can retrieve and assign a receipt that has not yet been registered to an existing posting.
 Any unregistered receipts uploaded in the system are displayed in the *POST RECEIPTS* tab.

 After being uploaded, the receipts are stored in the *New documents* folder in the *Documents* module.
-Once they are booked, they are moved automatically into the *Registered documents* folder and then placed in the appropriate subfolder according to the following structure:
+Once they are booked, they are moved automatically into the *Registered documents* folder and then placed in the appropriate sub-folder according to the following structure:

 - 10000-69999 personal account numbers in case of a debtors'/customers' document
 - 70000-99999 personal account numbers in case of a creditors'/suppliers' document